cnpryer/huak/CONTRIBUTING.md

 You can contribute to Huak by checking for unassigned issues on our [issue board](https://github.com/users/cnpryer/projects/5) or even just documenting features and bugs by creating new issues.

+## Testing

+During the early stages of Huak's development, we'll use `cargo test -- --test-threads=1` to allow manipulation of one .venv.
+An issue to improve on this in the future has been opened at #123.
+This is set in .cargo/config.toml as well.

 ## Making a contribution

 We follow the standard [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow) when making contributions to Huak.